The 5 Best Foods For Your Gut Health and Why They're Important

 Veggie broth is filled with fiber, vitamins, and minerals.
 Antioxidants like vitamins C and E are both shown to protect the gastrointestinal tract.
 Broccoli, mustard greens, beet greens, and spinach are all high in vitamins C and E. Zinc helps to strengthen the intestinal walls and can be found in kale, mushrooms, and garlic.
 Sweet potatoes, peas, and collard greens are high in iron, which is an anti-inflammatory and helps to reduce bad bacteria.

 Like veggies, fruit is full of nutrients such as vitamins, minerals, and fiber.
-There are special fibers that are used as food for the good gut bacteria.
-These fibers are called prebiotics.
+Fruits contain prebiotics, which are special fibers that are used as food for the good gut bacteria.
 When the good bacteria ferments these fibers, you are left with short-chain fatty acids.
 These short-chain fatty acids help to increase the good bacteria in the body and can be used as energy.

-Fruits that are high in fiber like bananas, berries, apples, and watermelon are high in prebiotic fibers.
+Fruits that are high in fiber, like bananas, berries, apples, and watermelon are also high in prebiotic fibers.
 To ensure you are getting enough fruit in your diet, you can make a smoothie as a morning or afternoon snack.

 Another way to support gut health is through golden milk lattes.
 These lattes have been around for thousands of years.
-Made by steeping turmeric, which provides the golden color, ginger, warm spices like cinnamon and nutmeg, and black pepper in a nut milk like coconut milk, this tea is delicious and nourishing.
+Made by steeping turmeric (which provides the golden color), ginger, warm spices (like cinnamon and nutmeg), and black pepper in a nut milk, this tea is delicious and nourishing.

 Green tea is thought to be the healthiest tea, with the highest amount of polyphenols and antioxidants.
 Matcha, a type of green tea, is thought to be the healthiest of all of the green teas, and you can get it in a deliciously nourishing latte with Kroma’s Beauty Matcha Latte.